 What if I am not a member of a Residential Commons?

 If you are not a member of a Residential Commons, you are still very eligible and encouraged to apply.
 You will be considered to work in Upper Division Housing.

 What is Upper Division Housing?

 Upper Division Housing includes houses and apartment-style living that house sophomore, junior, senior, and graduate students.
-Upper Division Housing includes Daniel Two, Dyer House, Martin House, Moore House, the Multicultural Greek Council (MGC) House, the SMU Service House (SMUSH), Perkins House and Smith House.
+Upper Division Housing includes Daniel House (seniors, juniors), Dyer House, Martin House (grads, seniors), Moore House, Perkins House, SMU Service House and Smith House.

 Can I be an RA and an Orientation Leader?

 Because AARO and RA training dates overlap, you cannot serve as both an RA and an Orientation Leader at the same time.
 If you have been accepted as an Orientation Leader and signed an agreement for that position, you will not be eligible for an RA position.
 However, you can apply to be an RA alternate.
 If selected as an alternate, you would then be eligible for hire after you have completed all of your orientation responsibilities.